 Sell a House or Stocks, Invest in Bonds.

-Invest the long term capital gain arising from land or building or both in capital gain exemption deposits / bonds.
-Lock-in-period of bond is 5 years to get tax exemption.
+Invest the long term capital gain arising from land or building or both in capital gain exemption deposits/bonds.
+The Lock-in-period of the bond is 5 years to get tax exemption.
 Section 54 of the Income-Tax Act allows you to invest in another House Property.
 If you are unable to invest immediately, you have to invest all gains in capital gains account scheme.

 Capital gain on sale of shares and securities:

 If you sell shares after holding for a year, long term capital gain is applicable.
-There are some basic exemptions for a sale of shares and securities.
-Afterwards, you have to pay flat rate of tax based on the respective finance act / income-tax act.
+There are some basic exemptions for the sale of shares and securities.
+Afterward, you have to pay a flat rate of tax based on the respective finance act / income-tax act.

-Sec.54F allows you to invest in House Property when you have capital gains arising out of sale of gold, stocks, Mutual Funds and other assets.
+Sec.54F allows you to invest in House Property when you have capital gains arising out of the sale of gold, stocks, Mutual Funds, and other assets.

-Always, You need to take professional help from Chartered Accountants for calculating your Capital Gains arising from sale of capital assets and save tax by investing in another house property / bonds / Capital Gain Savings Scheme.
-You can also get help for various other investment options available and save your tax.
+Always, You need to take professional help from Chartered Accountants for calculating your Capital Gains arising from the sale of capital assets and save tax by investing in another house property/bonds / Capital Gain Savings Scheme.
+You can also get help with various other investment options available and save your tax.